-How to Plan Your Trip to Grand Canyon?
+How to Plan Your Trip to Grand Canyon National Park

 Today, we discuss an extraordinary trip and how to visit the Grand Canyon National Park in Arizona.

-The Grand Canyon is in the State of Arizona and constitutes the National Park of the same name.
+The Grand Canyon is in Arizona and constitutes the National Park of the same name.

 It is 446 km long and 29 km wide, and approximately 1900 meters deep.
 Inside runs the Colorado River with murky, reddish-brown waters that give the river its name.
 Are you looking to rent an RV for your trip?

-How to Plan Your Trip to Grand Canyon?
+Summary: How to Plan a Trip to the Grand Canyon

 In our case, taking advantage of a trip to Las Vegas, we spent one day visiting Death Valley and another day visiting the Grand Canyon National Park.